threelittlemonkeys/lstm-crf-pytorch/README.md

 # LSTM-CRF in PyTorch

-A minimal PyTorch implementation of bidirectional LSTM-CRF for sequence tagging.
+A minimal PyTorch implementation of bidirectional LSTM-CRF for sequence labelling.

 Supported features:
 - A PyTorch implementation of conditional random field (CRF)